jhdoak/Simon/README.md

 I decided to approach this build with a "mobile-first" mindset.
 I've read about the benefits of this mindset, and thought it might help me focus on creating a smooth, functional, small-scale product that I could (ideally) expand for larger screens without too much hassle.
 I created two mobile mockups showing what the final product might look like on smaller and larger mobile devices in both portrait and landscape.
 I look forward to seeing how this approach turns out.

 I also decided to build this game with vanilla javascript alone.
 A member of a past WDI cohort reccommended I make sure to be comfortable with DOM manipulation and programming with vanilla javascript before using libraries like jQuery.
 I feel this approach helped me with my understand of DOM manipulation, and now that I have a better understanding I look forward to seeing how jQuery could make my code more efficient and clean.
+Given time I could revisit this project and rewrite the code using jQuery.

 #### Basic Implemented Features: